-Impact Fee Credits-All land development activity, regardless of type or location, may receive an impact fee credit for a structure which has been removed within the prior five years.
+Impact Fee Credits- All land development activity, regardless of type or location, may receive an impact fee credit for a structure which has been removed within the prior five years.

-Impact Fee Exemptions-The City has in place impact fee exemptions targeted to a specific location.
+Impact Fee Exemptions- The City has in place impact fee exemptions targeted to a specific location.
 Through an inter-local agreement with Polk County, development in the Core Improvement Area is exempt from all County and City impact fees except water, wastewater, and fire service capacity fees.
+Impact fee incentives are available through waivers and reimbursement for low to moderate income development within the City of Lakeland Central City Transit Supportive Area.

-Tax Increment Benefits-In the Downtown Community Redevelopment Area, property owners are eligible to take advantage of tax increment benefits for renovation/improvement to a current structure.
+Tax Increment Benefits- In the Community Redevelopment Areas, property owners are eligible to take advantage of tax increment benefits for renovation/improvement to a current structure.

-Affordable Housing Incentive Plan-In 1992 when the State enacted the William E. Sadowski Affordable Housing Act, which provided a comprehensive funding package for affordable housing programs, local governments had to develop a "Local Housing Incentive Plan" to receive funds under the Act.
+Affordable Housing Incentive Plan- In 1992 when the State enacted the William E. Sadowski Affordable Housing Act, which provided a comprehensive funding package for affordable housing programs, local governments had to develop a "Local Housing Incentive Plan" to receive funds under the Act.
 The City appointed an Affordable Housing Advisory Committee (AHAC) which, through the Affordable Housing Incentive Plan, established the incentives to be provided to encourage the development of affordable housing.
-The incentives made available through this Plan include:
+The incentives made available through this Plan include: Expedited permitting for all affordable housing developers:

-Expedited permitting for all affordable housing developers;
+Developers may request impact fee reimbursements if the unit is sold or rented to an eligible household.
+If the unit is located in an Affordable Housing Incentive's Central City Supportive Transit Area, the developer may be eligible for a larger reimbursement in impact fees.

-- Developers may request impact fee reimbursements if the unit is sold or rented to an eligible household.
-If the unit is located in an Affordable Housing Incentive's Central City Supportive Transit Area, the developer may be eligible for a larger reimbursement in impact fees. - Eligibility for additional incentives that may be approved by the Community & Economic Division Staff, including reduced road widths, and modifications in curbing, parking, or other site improvement features.
+Eligibility for additional incentives that may be approved by the Community & Economic Division Staff, including reduced road widths, and modifications in curbing, parking, or other site improvement features.
 The developer is responsible for requesting these specific reductions or modifications.

-Code Enforcement-The Code Enforcement Section of the Community and Economic Development Department is responsible for investigating and citing properties for code violations, boarding up abandoned buildings, demolishing unsafe structures, and maintaining vacant lots.
+Code Enforcement- The Code Enforcement Section of the Community and Economic Development Department is responsible for investigating and citing properties for code violations, boarding up abandoned buildings, demolishing unsafe structures, and maintaining vacant lots.
 Code Enforcement receives funding from both CDBG and the City's General Fund.
 Code Enforcement has a new computer system that allows the tracking of code violations by Census Tract.